Sul Kyung-gu: 2017–2022: Film comeback and other ventures

-In 2017, Sul starred opposite Im Si-wan in The Merciless.
+In 2017, Sul starred opposite Yim Si-wan in The Merciless.
 It was shown out of competition in the Midnight Screenings section at the 70th Cannes Film Festival on May 24, 2017.
 The film brought Sul to win Best Actor awards at the 54th Grand Bell Awards and 37th Korean Association of Film Critics Awards.
 He next starred in thriller film Memoir of a Murderer, as a retired serial killer with Alzheimer's disease.
 For his performance in Memoir of a Murderer, Sul received Best Actor awards at the 17th Director's Cut Awards in 2017 and the 9th Korea Film Reporters Association Film Awards (KOFRA) in 2018.
 The release of Sul's third film in 2017, I Want to Know Your Parents, has been postponed indefinitely following the scandal of actor Oh Dal-su.

 Sul next starred in a 2019 film Idol opposite Han Suk-kyu and Chun Woo-hee, which opened in March.
 Despite the solid acting by three senior actors, Idol received mix reviews.
 In April 2019, Sul reunited with Jeon Do-yeon, eighteen years after I Wish I Had a Wife, in the film Birthday.
 The film, inspired by the Sinking of MV Sewol tragedy, deals with the struggles faced by a couple who lose their son in a tragic accident.
 The film had its international premiere at the 2019 Far East Film Festival in Udine.
 The same year, Sul starred in the human comedy film Man to Men with Cho Jin-woong.

 Sul has reunited with The Merciless director Byun Sung-hyun for the film Kingmaker.
 It was released in December 2021.

 In 2022 Sul was honoured by 26th Bucheon International Fantastic Film Festival by hosting an actor special exhibition 'The Actor, Sul Kyung-gu' focusing on actor Sul Kyung-gu's 29-year acting career along with various events such as the publication of a commemorative booklet entitled 'Sul Kyung-gu is Snow Gyeong-gu', and mega talk during the festival.